Erickcamp/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+where data is stored on an individual component

-2. Where do you set initial state?
+2. Where do you set initial state? in the constructor function

-3. What method do you use to update state?
+3. What method do you use to update state? this.setState

 ### Understand